U.S Department of Labor announces higher penalties for labor violators

 What employers should do to avoid fines like these:

 Some of the largest penalties imposed on businesses are the result of scheduling failures and oversight mishaps.
 OSHA mandates that businesses under their regulatory jurisdiction assign tasks to the appropriate personnel.
 Employees are categorized in a number of ways such as “competent,” “qualified,” “authorized” and, “certified.”

 The citation notices issued by OSHA are public record and informal and formal training requirements strictly adhere.
 When polled, employers often indicate that adhering OSHA regulations is one of their greatest challenges.

 Since it is impossible to predict when an OSHA Compliance Officer will show up for an inspection, your best bet is to be proactive about scheduling and record-keeping.
 The best way to do this is with Deputy’s all-in-one and cloud-based employee management system.
 By utilizing such a program to schedule your employees for the proper tasks, you’re not only proactively avoiding costly (and potentially life-threatening mistakes), but you’re also establishing an electronic record of good behavior.
 To learn more, book a demo with our team below:

 That’s crucial since OSHA penalties are somewhat discretionary and area directors are able to adjust the fines downward by as much as 95%.
 Adjustments are based on a number of qualifications, but chief among them is evidence of good faith.
 Finally, and above all else, employers should always ask for an “informal conference” when they have issued a citation.
 If you’re using the right tools to track your employee assignments and have thoroughly documented their assorted tasks along the way, an honest mistake will be readily understood.

-Download our guide on the Fair Workweek laws to help your company avoid fines and stay compliant.
+If you own a fast food restaurant or a retail store, you may be breaking laws without even realizing it.
+Download our guide on these new Predictive Scheduling laws to help your company avoid fines and stay compliant.